Not sure about the implications of paying tax in Canada as a British citizen? This article from Taxback.com can help you learn the ropes.

 - Had work expenses

-To file your tax return you’ll need your final cumulative payslip and social insurance number which you can get from your employer.
-This states your income and tax deducted for the year.
+To file your tax return you’ll need: your final cumulative payslip or the T4 slip from each employer you had during the tax year, your social insurance number (SIN), which you can get from your employer or find it on your T4.
+It’s the 9-digit number on the top left of the T4.
+The T4 or final payslip states your income and tax deducted throughout the year.

 If you lose any of these documents, then Taxback.com can help chase them up for you!